622: Angels Revenge

 Marycrest Elementary School is a public school in Joliet, Illinois.

-I’m gonna put on the suit the aliens gave me.
+I’m gonna put the suit on the aliens gave me.

 In the TV series The Greatest American Hero (1981-1986), schoolteacher Ralph Hinkley (played by William Katt) becomes a superhero after he acquires a suit from aliens that has special powers.